ViniciusRajaLandim/CocktailFinder/README.md

 - [react-native-splash-screen](https://github.com/crazycodeboy/react-native-splash-screen): Used to creat Apps Splashscreen.
 - [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons): Library of Icons.
 - [redux-thunk](https://github.com/reduxjs/redux-thunk): Redux Middleware used to write async logic(fetch cocktails from api) that interacts with the Redux store.

+# :computer: Improvements

+Improvements that could be implemented in cases there was a Large List of items:

+- Add pagination to fetch request
+- Load cocktails items accordingly to the pagination using FlatList properties such as onEndReached, onEndReachedThreshold to load more items only when getting close to the end of the list.

+- Also, could be used some Flatlist properties to increase performance as suggested in the official docs, such as:
+  - maxToRenderPerBatch (will limit the number of items rendered per scroll, updateCellsBatchingPeriod (determine the period of reloads per scroll)
+  - getItemLayout used to remove the need for FlatList to manage async layout calculations, but can only be used if all the items have the same width or height;
+  - windowSize (used to specify the number of viewports loaded, the default value is 21, should choose the best fitting value based on the number of items per viewport).

 # :rocket: Features